maziac/z80dismblr/Readme.md

 ## Caller Graphs

-With the '--dot' option it is possible to let z80dismblr create .dot files for use with [Graphviz](http://www.graphviz.org).
+With the '--dotout' option it is possible to let z80dismblr create .dot files for use with [Graphviz](http://www.graphviz.org).

 Here is an example for the program "Star Warrior" (48K ZX Spectrum).
 Use z80dismblr like this:
 ~~~
-$ ./z80dismblr-macos --sna starwarrior.sna --out starwarrior.list --dot starwarrior.dot
+$ ./z80dismblr-macos --sna starwarrior.sna --out starwarrior.list --dotout starwarrior.dot
 ~~~

 It will generate the 'starwarrior.dot' file from the SNA file.